-Kevin has been a councillor for Laindon Park since 2021 and is currently Chairman of the Overview and Scrutiny Commission.
-He also sits on the Licensing Committee.
+Kevin has been a councillor for Laindon Park since 2021 and is currently Chairman of the Overview and Scrutiny Commission and sits on the Licensing Committee.

 If you are a resident of Laindon Park and would like to contact Kevin, please email firstname.lastname@example.org.